Corian vs Quartz Countertops – What’s the Difference and Which is Best?

 To help you with your decision, let’s look at some of the basic features of both structures and weigh up their advantages and disadvantages.
 This will allow you to compare them and select the best option for you.

 You May Also Like:

 What’s The Best Kitchen Countertop For Your Budget?

 Corian is a brand name owned by the parent company DuPont.
 Corian has been marketed by DuPont since the 1970s.
 Nowadays, however, any synthetic (not naturally occurring in nature) solid surface countertop is generically referred to as Corian.
 Think Kleenex for tissues or Hoover for vacuum cleaners – the brand has become the product name.

-Corian countertops are made of roughly one third part resin and a large part minerals.
+Corian countertops are made of roughly one third part resin with the rest of the majority comprising of minerals.
 Their construction makes them non-porous – a great feature for kitchens.

 The unique thing about Corian is that, because it is a synthetic product, its shape and colours can be easily customized.
 Natural countertops like marble and granite only have limited choices, as they are determined by nature.

 Corian, on the other hand, has a lot more colours and patterns to choose from.
 Therefore, these countertops look natural, like marble or granite, but are available in more than 100 variants.

 On top of the variety of colours available, Corian countertops can be moulded into almost any shape.
 You can create sweeping curves and even have your sink all moulded into one seamless slab.